Wireless Devices A Guide to Compliance in the US and EU

 - Products covered by Harmonised Standards are still subject to a self-certification process.

-- Broadcast TV and radio receivers, equipment operating below 9 kHz, and radio-determination equipment are now included in the scope, while R&D facilities which have custom-built kits for professionals do not have to comply with the RED.
+- Broadcast TV and radio receivers, equipment operating below 9 kHz, and radio-determination equipment are now included in the scope, while R&D facilities that have custom-built kits for professionals do not have to comply with the RED.

 The history of the R&TTE provides useful insight into the practical constraints of the newly launched RED.
 On April 1, 2000, Directive 1999/5/EC (also known as the R&TTE Directive) went into effect.
 It dramatically changed the way manufacturers achieved compliance for their wireless devices in the EU.
 Previously, approval was obtained from the spectrum authority in each country.
 Because few MRAs existed, it was an arduous country-by-country process.
 The notified body in each country played a primary role in the approvals process.
 Under RED, compliance is based on a manufacturer’s DoC.
 The role of a notified body is greatly diminished.
 Their expertise is required when harmonized standards do not exist; otherwise, manufacturers can voluntarily elect to use their services.
 A guiding principle of the directive is that manufacturers take full responsibility for their products and should test to verify compliance.

 Unlike FCC rules, the RED requires no certification prior to marketing.
 In the absence of tight premarket controls, post-market surveillance is the primary enforcement strategy.
 Several member states have comprehensive surveillance and testing programs.
-Not only is compliance with the applicable technical standards randomly checked, but labelling and user information are thoroughly reviewed as well.
+Not only is compliance with the applicable technical standards randomly checked, but labeling and user information are thoroughly reviewed as well.

 The requirements of the RED are legal rather than technical and are designed to safeguard the RF spectrum.
 The European Telecommunication Standards Institute (ETSI) and the European Committee for Electrotechnical Standardization (CENELEC) provide the technical requirements in the form of harmonized standards.
 An ETSI standard is considered harmonized once it is published in the Official Journal of the European Communities.